HarwinBorger/CSS-Patterns/README.md

 ### Different ways of thinking and problem solving
 ### Not knowing where to search for files / classes
 ### The lack of strict naming conventions
+Most of the time it is hard to understand choices made by other developers.
+Theirfor you should write your code in a similar way.

+- Classname should match the filename.
+This way you can always find back the correspondending file.
+- When writing OOCSS classes use classnames correspondending to it's vanilla working.
+Such `position-absolute` or `display-sticky`.

 ### How to make self sustaining / explaining documentation?
 [BEM] [SMACSS] [ITCSS]

 Most of the times CSS is bad to understand by itself and the reasons why we make choices.
 This is the reason CSS should be written in such way it is self-sustaining and self-explaining.
 This can be done in several ways:

 - Use BEM notation for components.
-- Classname should match the filename.
-This way you can always find back the correspondending file.
+This way you know what a certain parts of the component does.
 - Use a logic file structure and methology such as SMACSS or ITCSS.
 When you have a SASS project I recommmend ITCSS since this fits better.
-- When writing OOCSS classes use classnames correspondending to it's vanilla working.
-Such `position-absolute` or `display-sticky`.